STARTING THE PROCESS

 THE THERAPY

-Therapy can be as short as 4 sessions, where the focus might be on a specific, acute issue or as long as several years, with the aim for a more fundamental change in personality and emotional development.
-It usually becomes clear, once we begin, what might work best for you - I usually suggest 4 sessions in the first instance.
+Therapy can be as short as 4 sessions, where the focus might be on a specific acute issue, or as long as a year or more where chronic or historic issues may need some space to work at a deeper level.
+I usually suggest 4 sessions in the first instance to get a feel for the work.

-My view is that therapy can help most people - from work stress, anxiety, depression or relationship issues, those with diagnosed mental health conditions, to those who might be experiencing a loss of meaning in their lives or who are seeking a greater sense of fulfilment.
+My view is that therapy can help most people - from work stress, anxiety, depression or relationship issues, those with diagnosed mental health conditions, to those who might be experiencing a loss of meaning in their lives or who are seeking a greater sense of fulfilment or creative potential.
+Research points to the relationship between the client and therapist being the main vehicle for change in successful therapy.
+I can offer a safe, collaborative and confidential space, free from judgement but challenging where necessary, to help you to understand yourself better and feel more comfortable in your skin.